-Craters on Mars

-OVER BILLIONS OF YEARS, comets, asteroids, and meteorites have crashed by the thousands onto the Martian surface.
+IUS AND MELAS CHASMAS This artist's image looks eastward from the southern edge of lus Chasma (foreground) towards Melas Chasma.
+At far left are (1-r) Ophir, Candor, and Melas Chasmas.
+Melas has been considered as a possible alternative landing site for a Mars rover mission.
+THE NORTHERN CHASMAS THE NORTHERN CHASMAS The Ophir Chasma is above the central Valles Marineris.
+The chasm's scallop-cut edges look down at landslides on the canyon floor.
+Quakes and wind may have joined with flooding to gouge out the canyon system, which cuts deep into the Tharsis volcanic region.
+Craters on Mars Over billions of years, comets, asteroids, and meteorites have crashed by the thousands onto the Martian surface.
 From space, the planet looks pocked and scarred.
 Unlike Earth, Mars does not have the thick, protective atmosphere that burns up most space rocks.
-They blaze down and blast the Martian surface, creating impact craters that can be as large as 70 km (44 miles) across.
+They blaze down and blast the Martian surface, creating "impact craters" that range from a few yards to hundreds of miles across.
 Impact craters have a circular ridge formed partly by debris thrown out in the explosion.
-As ages pass, craters are worn down by weather.
+As ages pass, craters are worn down by the work of weather.
 They are scoured by wind, filled with dust, and perhaps eroded by water.
 Some impact craters, such as Hellas Planitia, the planet's largest, could have become lakes filled with water.
 Even if a crater is eroded off the surface, the scar of the impact remains below ground.

-BIRTH OF A CRATER

-This illustration by a space scientist shows the power of an asteroid hitting Mars at 10 km (6 miles) a second.
+BIRTH OF A CRATER This illustration by a space scientist shows the power of an asteroid hitting Mars at 6 miles (10 km) a second.
 The massive explosion ejects debris into the air, blanketing the surroundings with rock and soil.
 This "ejecta" sometimes crashes down to make secondary impact craters.